Hanasb21/FP-Northwind-SQL-Analysis/README.md

-# NORTHWIND SQL DATA ANALYSIS
+# NORTHWIND TRADERS PERFORMANCE ANALYSIS

-## 📋About the Northwind Database
+## 📋 About the Northwind Database
 The **Northwind** dataset is a sample database that represents a fictional specialty foods export-import company.
 It contains sales transaction data, customer profiles, product inventory, and supplier information.
-This project aims to extract actionable business insights using complex SQL queries and data exploration techniques.
+This project aims to extract actionable business insights using SQL queries and data exploration techniques.

 ## 🗺️ Entity-Relationship Diagram (ERD)
 The database consists of 13 tables with complex relationships.
 Understanding these connections is crucial for performing deep-dive joins.